ssalonen/openhab-addons/bundles/org.openhab.binding.modbus/README.md

     Here lowest significant bit is the first bit, 2nd lowest bit is the second bit etc.
     Unused extra high bits are set to zero.
 * `readIntoNumber` interprets the binary data using given value type.
-    Further scaling (and attaching unit) of the number can be done using `modbus:gainOffset` profile.
+    Further scaling (and attaching unit) of the number can be done using "Gain-Offset Correction" profile.
 * `readIntoOnOff` interprets the binary data first to number, similar to `readIntoNumber`.
     Then, numbers matching `offValue` are converted to `OFF`, rest to `ON`
 * `readIntoOpenClosed` interprets the binary data first to number, similar to `readIntoNumber`.